-John Boyle Joinery Works was funded by a mix of personal investment from the owner, an overdraft from the bank and grant aid from his local Enterprise Board.
+M & M Catering from Portlaoise was founded by a mix of personal investment from the owner, borrowings and grant aid from his local Enterprise Board.

 If you need to borrow money to start your business or to grow your business, the first thing any lender will want to see is your cashflow forecast.